AppDrag/appdrag-vscode-extension/README.md

 # appdrag-deployment-helper README

-This is the README for your extension "appdrag-deployment-helper".
-After writing up a brief description, we recommend including the following sections.
+This is the VSCode extension for AppDrag.
+This extension much like the CLI will help you code your AppDrag projects locally and/or deploy them aswell.

 ## Features